mafu9/dxlibp-kai/README.md

 LDFLAGS += -Wl,--wrap,malloc -Wl,--wrap,realloc -Wl,--wrap,calloc -Wl,--wrap,memalign -Wl,--wrap,free
 ```

-* The following copyright needs to be added:

-if DXP_BUILDOPTION_USE_LIBOGG is defined:
+* The following copyright needs to be added if DXP_BUILDOPTION_USE_LIBOGG is defined

 ```
 libogg and libvorbisidec